GameSequencer

 .subscribe(context, callback)

 A musical sequencer that plays during gameplay.
-Automatically starts when the game enters the playing state and stops when it leaves.
+Automatically starts when the game enters the playing or between state and stops when it leaves both (or when audio is muted).
+This means the sequencer continues playing through round transitions, providing uninterrupted audio across the play loop.
 Supports two modes via the mode attribute:

 Attributes